goschtl/zope/zc.virtualstorage/trunk/src/zc/virtualstorage/README.txt

   connection is kept before it is discarded.

 * The count controls the maximum count of total virtual connections that are kept when they close.
-The newest ones win.
+The most recently closed ones win.

 Of course, these have the same limitation as other standard ZODB object cache
 settings: the cache size is based on the number of objects rather than their